apache/submarine/README.md

 # What is Apache Submarine?

-Apache Submarine (Submarine for short) is the `ONE PLATFORM` to allow Data Scientists to create end-to-end machine learning workflow. `ONE PLATFORM` means it supports Data Scientists and data engineers to finish their jobs on the same platform without frequently switching their toolsets.
+Apache Submarine (Submarine for short) is the `ONE PLATFORM` to allow Data Scientists to create end-to-end machine learning workflow. `ONE PLATFORM` means it supports Data Scientists to finish their jobs on the same platform without frequently switching their toolsets.
 From dataset exploring data pipeline creation, model training (experiments), and push model to production (model serving and monitoring).
 All these steps can be completed within the `ONE PLATFORM`.

 ## Why Submarine?